Farès Bahlouli: Lyon Duchère

 After terminating his contract with Lille at the end of 2019, Bahlouli signed with Championnat National club Sporting Club Lyon, also known as Lyon Duchère, for six months.
 However, he never got his debut for the club's first team, only playing one game for the second team in the Championnat National 3, and for that reason, he left the club at the end of his contract.

+US Biskra

+On 2 August 2026, he joined Algerian club US Biskra after 3 years of break.

 International career

 Bahlouli has represented France at several age levels up until France U21's.
 He has also won the 2015 Toulon Tournament with France U20's playing alongside Monaco teammate Thomas Lemar.
 He is eligible for the Algeria national side.

 Personal life

 Bahlouli is the eldest of 4 children in his family.
 He has two brothers and a sister, all of whom play football and formed at Olympique Lyonnais youth academy.
 His brother Mohamed is also a professional footballer who currently plays for Lithuanian club FK Kauno Žalgiris, while his other brother Djibrail remains playing in Lyon youth team.
-His sister, Nesrine is playing for women Serie A side AC Milan.
+His sister, Nesrine, is playing for women Serie A side AC Milan.